Enabling Scalable Distributed Beamforming via Networked LEO Satellites Towards 6G: System Model

 \subsection{User Scheduling}

-Instead of jointly optimizing the schedulers and beamformers, which typically involves a time-consuming iterative process and incurs significant computational complexity \cite{moewin2023jsac,meixia2024twc,dong2023twc,lei2024jsac}, we adopt a more pragmatic scheduling method based on geometric relationships between satellites and \acp{ut}.
+In our work, instead of jointly optimizing the schedulers and beamformers, which typically involves a time-consuming iterative process and incurs significant computational complexity \cite{moewin2023jsac,meixia2024twc,dong2023twc,lei2024jsac}, we adopt a more pragmatic scheduling method based on geometric relationships between satellites and \acp{ut}.
 Let $\mathcal{S} = \{1,2,\ldots,S\}$ and $\mathcal{U} = \{1,2,\ldots,U\}$ denote the index sets of \ac{leo} satellites and \acp{ut}, respectively.
 For each $s \in \mathcal{S}$, let $\mathcal{U}_s = \{u_s[1],\ldots,u_s[T]\}$ be the index set (in \emph{ascending} order) of \acp{ut} served by the $s$-th satellite.
 The elements of $\mathcal{U}_s$ corresponds to the $T$ nearest \acp{ut} to the $s$-th satellite, which can be straightforwardly determined by sorting the distances from the \acp{ut} to the satellite.

-Several points are worth emphasizing: First, this scheduling method is independent of \ac{csi} and relies solely on \emph{geometric information}, such as the positions of the \acp{ut}, which vary slowly (compared to \ac{csi}) and can be obtained by the \acp{ut} via \ac{gnss} and fed back to the \ac{leo} satellites; Second, beyond its practicality, a key rationale behind this scheduling method is that, in the \ac{los}-dominant satellite communication environment, the link budget is primarily determined by the communication distance.
-As a result, each satellite can efficiently utilize its resources and enhance the overall system performance; and Third, when $N_{\text{RF}} \ge U$, i.e., $T = U$, all \acp{ut} in $\mathcal{U}$ can be served by each satellite without requiring additional distance-based scheduling.
+Several points are worth emphasizing: \emph{First}, this scheduling method is independent of \ac{csi} and relies solely on \emph{geometric information}, such as the positions of the \acp{ut}, which vary slowly (compared to \ac{csi}) and can be obtained by the \acp{ut} via \ac{gnss} and fed back to the \ac{leo} satellites\footnote{Position feedback may be slightly outdated due to propagation/feedback latency.
+At \ac{leo} ranges (on the order of 500 km), one-way propagation is $<2$ ms. Even at 20 m/s, a \ac{ut} moves $<0.04$ m in this interval, negligible relative to the link distance, so geometry-dependent statistics (and thus statistical \ac{csi}) are essentially unaffected.
+Consequently, modest update rates (sub-second to multi-second, depending on mobility) typically suffice.}; \emph{Second}, beyond its practicality, a key rationale behind this scheduling method is that, in the \ac{los}-dominant satellite communication environment, the link budget is primarily determined by the communication distance.
+As a result, each satellite can efficiently utilize its resources and enhance the overall system performance; \emph{Third}, when $N_{\text{RF}} \ge U$, i.e., $T = U$, all \acp{ut} in $\mathcal{U}$ can be served by each satellite without requiring additional distance-based scheduling.
 However, since the number of \acp{ut} is typically much larger than that of \acp{rfc}, this scenario is not particularly relevant in practice.